pixyzehn/pixyzehn.com/_posts/2017-05-20-packagebuilder.md

 Recently I created [PackageBuilder](https://github.com/pixyzehn/PackageBuilder) to build a simple command-line structure easily by SwiftPM.
 It's very simple, but it saves a lot your development time if you'd like to create a command line tool like [Marathon](https://github.com/JohnSundell/Marathon) created by @JohnSundell.
 This automatic tool is based on [his great article](https://www.swiftbysundell.com/posts/building-a-command-line-tool-using-the-swift-package-manager).
 Also, This tool inspired by [JohnSundell/SwiftPlate](https://github.com/JohnSundell/SwiftPlate).
 If you agree with them, I'm sure you'll like it:)

-In its usege, what you have to do is just like this,
+In its usage, what you have to do is just like this,

 ```console
 $ packagebuilder {PACKAGE_NAME}